 The fit-and-flare silhouette splits the difference between mermaid and A-line.
 It follows the body closely through the torso and hips, then flares from the upper thigh or knee rather than below it.
 Compared to a mermaid, the flare point is higher; compared to an A-line, the body-conscious fit through the hip is more pronounced.

-Calla Blanche's fit-and-flare styles lean toward the romantic: soft lace or tulle skirts with defined bodices, often featuring the brand's signature illusion back details.
+Calla Blanche fit-and-flare styles appear in both the Main and Blanc collections and lean toward the romantic: soft lace or tulle skirts with defined bodices, often featuring the brand's signature illusion back details.
+Blanc fit-and-flare gowns tend to carry detachable overskirt options and more substantial beadwork; Main collection fit-and-flare styles offer the same silhouette with a lighter embellishment hand.
 These gowns photograph with a fluid, flowing quality that suggests movement even in a still image.

 Who it works for: Fit-and-flare gowns are particularly flattering for brides who want the body-conscious quality of a mermaid without the restriction.
 Because the flare begins higher, movement is less limited.
 Brides with an hourglass figure often find that the fit-and-flare celebrates their natural proportions better than any other silhouette.
 Brides who are not sure whether they want something fitted or flowing often find that fit-and-flare is the answer to that uncertainty.